jcazevedo/moultingyaml/README.md

 If you explicitly declare the companion object for your case class the notation above will stop working.
-You'll have to explicitly refer to the companion objects `apply` method to fix this:
+You'll have to explicitly refer to the companion object's `apply` method to fix this:

 ```scala
 case class Color(name: String, red: Int, green: Int, blue: Int)